BrianMwangi21/raas/README.md

 ## How it works (high level)

-* You DM the bot things like `/add_detail She loves pistachio gelato` or `/add_moment Our first beach walk in Diani`.
+* You DM the bot things like `/add_detail She loves pistachio gelato` or `/add_moment Our first beach walk in Tasmania`.
 * The bot saves each entry into **ChromaDB** (running locally via Docker).
 * Later (to be implemented), a scheduler will: